code-with-amitk/Code-examples/System-Design/Concepts/AWS/compute/EC2_Elastic_Compute_Cloud/README.md

 |3.
 Reserved Instances|Standard Reserved and Convertible Reserved Instances for a 1-year or 3-year term, and Scheduled Reserved Instances(for 1-year term)|Ends when we terminate the instance|
 |4.
 Spot Instances|Ideal for workloads with flexible start and end times which can can withstand interruptions. if you make a Spot request and Amazon EC2 capacity is unavailable, the request is not successful until capacity becomes available. |Batch Processing|Save upto 90%|
 |5.
 Dedicated Hosts(Most Expensive)|EC2 server fully dedicated to your use|

+<a name=as></a>
+### EC2 Auto scaling
+This means scaling automatically as load increases and reducing instances as load decreases
+#### Auto Scaling group?
+Min/Max number of EC2 instances that would spun up.
+Configuration:
+- _a.
+Min Capacity = x._ These many intances will always be running. if x=2, then min 2 instances will always be there.
+- _b.
+Desired Capacity = y._ In case of load switch to desired. if y=4, then 4 instances will run in case of load.
+- _c.
+Max Capacity = z:_ Max instances which can spun is z.
+Even load is more than that, instances will not be spun.

+<a name=app></a>
+#### Auto scaling Approaches
+- **1. Dynamic scaling:** As load increases spun up more instances.
+- **2. Predictive scaling:** Predict the need in advance and scale as per prediction.